 Encumbered appropriations carry over into the next fiscal year.
 An entry will be made at the beginning of the next year to increase the appropriation reflected in the adopted budget by the outstanding encumbrance amounts as of the current year-end.
-The encumbrance at December 31, 2015 totaled \$2,947 for the General Fund.
+There were no encumbrances as of December 31, 2016.